 At 2:00 PM at St. Patrick’s Cathedral, 343 active or retired members of the New York Fire Department representing First Responders who died in the line of duty that day, will line Fifth Avenue as family members gather.

-The “Tunnel to Tower Run” will honor Stephan Siller, a First Responder last seen running through the Battery Tunnel with 60 pounds of gear toward the inferno.
+The “Tunnel to Tower Run” will honor Stephan Siller, a First Responder, last seen running through the Battery Tunnel with 60 pounds of gear toward the inferno.
 20,000 walkers and runners participated in 2010!
 (718-987-1931

 Two musical events will honor the day: Lincoln Center will hold a Concert of Commemoration noted musicians and two commissioned works: “The Armed Man: A Mass for Peace” and “For the Fallen: In Memoriam”.
 The String Orchestra of Brooklyn will feature piano and choral works.
 (718-488-9233)

-An unique and interesting musical event will be “Subway Music in the Light of 9/11”.
+A unique and interesting musical event will be “Subway Music in the Light of 9/11”.
 Artists who perform in the New York Subways will offer a gift of beauty in the harsh surroundings of the Metro system!
 (212-870-3518)

 Memories and Meanings: Objects and Artifacts.
 A Tribute at the WTC Visitor Center, 120 Liberty St.